NHS = Normal hormone status LTS = Low testosterone status LES = Low estrogen status

 Queen Victoria, who ruled England from 1837 to 1901, was obsessed with death after her beloved husband Prince Albert died unexpectedly at the young age of 42.
 Over the next 40 years, the queen performed lengthy rituals of mourning.
 Each morning, servants had to set out Albert's clothes, bring hot water for his shaving cup, and change his bed linens.

-, has been sleeping in a casket for over ten years.
+Patrick V. Ebenhöh (Germany), a follower of the Goth culture, has been sleeping in a casket for over ten years.
 The Goth lifestyle certainly attracts folks that are in a Postmortal Constellation.

-Click on the image to watch the video.
+Click on the image to watch the video (in German)

 A moderate Postmortal Constellation creates a strong intellectual, artistic, or spiritual interest in death.
 Due to the constellation, the person is irresistibly drawn to read literature or watch documentaries about death and the afterlife.
 During the period of a Postmortal Constellation, a writer is compelled to write fictional work about death, a composer to compose a requiem or songs about death, a painter to paint images of and around death.
 A researcher might become passionately committed to the study of death and dying.
-With a continuing constellation such a passion lasts for a lifetime.
+With a continuing constellation such a passion lasts over a lifetime.